DennisSmuda/dennissmuda-website/content/bevy-run-get-started.md

 }
 ```

 The `teardown_state` function will be used for all our `on_exit` state logic.
-Here you can see, we don't have to worry about "`supplying`" the correct parameters to call the function.
+Here you can see, we don't have to worry about <i>supplying</i> the correct parameters to call the function.
 Rather, we only have to `define` what parameters a <s>function</s> system needs, and Bevy will take care of the rest.
 Also, it will try to be smart about how to run your code and try to optimize/cache queries - but that's above my skill level and beyond the scope of this post 😅.

 ## Implementing States